This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Annealing – 10”.

 d) surface structure does not get disturbed

-Explanation: The moving boundaries will be attached to the particles, so that the particles exert a pulling force on the boundary restricting its motion.
+Explanation: The moving boundaries will be attached to the particles so that the particles exert a pulling force on the boundary restricting its motion.
 The boundary will be attached to the particle along the length.
-If the boundary intersects the particle surface at 90 degree, the particle will feel a pull of force.
+If the boundary intersects the particle surface at 90 degrees, the particle will feel a pull of force.

-8. The stabilization of a fine grain size during heating at high temperatures requires _____
+8. The stabilization of fine grain size during heating at high temperatures requires _____

 a) a large volume fraction of very small particles